grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "You're going to get us all fucking killed!"
 Chips shouted from where she stood in the water, arm extended, pointing the welding torch at Percy.

 Percy ignored her and continued on with Hemi.
 "There's risks and there's _fucking_ risks.
 Fully-up on the surface, we're a giant fucking radar target.
-But if we run at sail-only depth, we'll have the additional advantage of being much harder to spot visually as we head for the depot.
-We need to take the advantages lowering the boat down will give us even if it's dangerous.
-So after we get the _Gnat_ attached, let's keep the hull under."
+If we run at sail-only depth, we'll also have the advantage of being much harder to spot visually as we head for the depot.
+We need all the advantages lowering the boat down will give us, even if it's dangerous.
+So let's get the hull down, get the fucking _Gnat_ attached, and then keep the hull under."

 [//]: # (----- invisible character break)